rezatajari/VideoProjector/README.md

-# 📹 Smart Video Projector Rental & Sales Management System (ProjectorRental)
+# Video Projector Rental & Sales Management System

 A modern, distributed, and object-oriented platform designed for managing, purchasing, and daily renting of video projectors and accessories.
 Built with a robust client-server architecture and advanced role-based security.